juraev/Visualize-CNN/README.md

 - torchvision

 ## To Do
-- [ ] Visualizing the activations of the convolutional layery
+- [ ] Visualizing the activations of the convolutional layers
 - [x] Visualizing filters of the convolutional layers